vegaprotocol/documentation/docs/node-operators/get-started/setup-validator.md

 :::note
 You will be asked for a passphrase for your node wallet, which you created when you initialised Vega.
 Make sure to save this passphrase in a text file, somewhere secure, as it allows you to unlock the node wallet.

-The following command should output the path of the main configuration file.
-Feel free to open and change settings if needed.
 :::

 ### Set up the Vega wallet